scholarslab/scholarslab.github.io/collections/_posts/2019-01-31-automating-webpage-tweet-screencaptures.md

 layout: post
 slug: automating-webpage-tweet-screencaptures
 title: "Automating Webpage & Tweet Screencaptures"
-categories:
+category: blog
+tags:
 - Tutorial
-- Digital Humanities
-tags:
 - Documenting the Now
-- Twitter
+- social media
 ---

 Do you have a list of webpage URLs for which you'd like screencaps (aka screenshots)?